tylerfields95/ngProductApp/README.md

 A full-stack product management application built with .NET Core Web API and Angular, featuring a searchable product catalog with category management and pagination.

 ![Application Preview](./screenshots/preview.png)
-*Dark-themed product search interface with advanced filtering and pagination*

 ## Quick Start